ray-project/ray/doc/source/rayserve/tutorials/pytorch-tutorial.rst

 Please see the :ref:`overview <rayserve-overview>` to learn more general information about RayServe.

 This tutorial requires Pytorch and Torchvision installed in your system.
-RayServe is framework agnostic and work with any version of PyTorch.
+RayServe is :ref:`framework agnostic <serve_frameworks>` and work with any version of PyTorch.

 .. code-block:: bash